To see whether you have an inherited deficiency of Glucose-6-Phosphate Dehydrogenase (G6PD), necessary to keep red blood cells healthy

 In newborns, G6PD deficiency may cause long term and unexplained jaundice.
 Left untreated, this jaundice can lead to brain damage and mental retardation.

-Most people with G6PD deficiency can lead fairly normal lives, but they must be cautious to avoid certain medications and other triggers, including
+Most people with G6PD deficiency can lead fairly normal lives, but they must be cautious to avoid certain medications and other triggers, such as

-- Aspirin (may be tolerated, depending on which type of G6PD abnormality is present)
+- Aspirin at high doses (may be tolerated up to 1g daily), depending on which type of G6PD abnormality is present)

 - Methylene blue